 Once every few months we'll email you about site additions and cruising news - unless you unsubscribe, of course!

 Gibraltar Straits.
-Winds through the straits blow either W (Poniente) or E (Levanter), often days at a time, and quite strongly.
+Winds through the straits blow either W (Poniente) or E (Levanter), often days at a time, often at 30 kts.
 Direction depends on the pressure difference between east and west.You may have to wait for a change.

 The European West Mediterreanean has many marinas.
 However, long term contracts in popular areas (mainland coasts, Balearics, larger towns) are usually subject to 2 or 3 year waiting lists.
 Visitor's berths are usually available for wintering afloat, and are often best arranged by personal visit, rather than attempting to book ahead.